agung-madani/fuzzy-cmeans-clustering-algorithm/README.md

-# Fuzzy C-means Clustering Algorithm
+# "Enhanced Fuzzy C-Means (FCM) Clustering Algorithm Implementation in Python"

 This is an implementation of the Fuzzy C-Means (FCM) clustering algorithm in Python; .py and .ipynb file extension.
 The FCM algorithm is an extension of the traditional K-Means clustering algorithm that allows each data point to belong to multiple clusters with different degrees of membership.
 ### Requirements
 * pandas